-The Germplasm Resources Unit is an internationally recognised repository for the long-term curation and provision of crop germplasm resources for the UK and international bioscience community.
+The Germplasm Resources Unit (GRU) is an internationally recognised repository for the long-term curation and provision of UK strategic crop and crop-wild-relative germplasm resources.

-The collections are housed within a purpose-built highly accessible facility maintained at 1.5°C and 10% relative humidity with 600 cubic meters of storage capacity.
-These storage conditions ensure high seed viability for 25-30 years.
+The seed collections are housed within a purpose-built highly accessible facility maintained at 4°C and 8% relative humidity with 600 cubic meters of storage capacity.
+These storage conditions ensure high seed viability for 20-50 years.

-The unit hosts some of the most comprehensive wheat, barley, oat and pea collections in the world, which form part of the International Treaty for Plant Genetic Resources for Food and Agriculture.
+The GRU host some of the most comprehensive wheat, barley, oat and pea collections in the world, which form part of the International Treaty for Plant Genetic Resources for Food and Agriculture.

 To support key BBSRC strategic objectives relating to food security through sustainable crop production, the Germplasm Resource Unit is actively engaged in a collaborative effort to bridge the gap between the plant science and plant breeding communities.

 We store germplasm core collections which represents the global natural variation of highly important cultivated species and their wild relatives.
 In addition, we curate and further develop new derived variation originated from scientific studies and from breeding programs.

 The natural variation, wild relatives and derived material are used to develop pre-breeding material in close collaboration with UK breeding industries and researchers dedicated to germplasm development.

 The Germplasm Resource Unit regularly monitors the local trends in the crop breeding industries to effectively curate the most relevant material and to proactively offer it to breeders.

 Using the most suitable plant material is crucial for the success of many studies.